CM2S/piglot/docs/source/abaqus_solver_fitting/description.md

 A fitting example is included to demonstrate how to use `piglot` with the `Abaqus` solver.

-A 2D plane-strain simulation with plasticity of a ductile material (steel), is subjected to a uniaxial constant displacement of 2 mm prescribed in 100 load increments with time-steps of 0.02 seconds.
+A 2D specimen under plane strain is subjected to a uniaxial constant displacement of 2 mm prescribed in 100 load increments with time-steps of 0.02 seconds.

 The matrix material phase constitutive behavior is governed by the von Mises isotropic elasto-plastic constitutive model with isotropic hardening.